mjg/input-remapper/readme/usage.md

 The second option is to release the modifier in your combination by writing the modifier one more time.
 This will write lowercase "b" characters.
-To make this work shift has to be injected via key-mappers devices though, which just means it has to be forwarded.
+To make this work shift has to be injected via input-mapper's devices though, which just means it has to be forwarded.
 So the complete mapping for this would look like:

 - `Shift L + a` -> `key(Shift_L).hold(b)`